List of City of Buffalo landmarks and historic districts: Designation Criteria

 Any structure, property, or area that meets one or more of the above criteria must also have sufficient integrity of location, design, materials, and workmanship to make it worthy of preservation or restoration.

 Project Review

-Once the City of Buffalo has designated a landmark or historic district, the designated property or properties fall under the purview of the Preservation Board.
+Once the City of Buffalo has designated a landmark or historic district, the designated property or properties fall under the jurisdiction of the Preservation Board.
 The Preservation Board reviews exterior work only, and applies the Secretary of the Interior Standards & Guidelines in making decisions on projects.

 List of Local Landmarks

 A landmark is a structure, object, or site, which the City of Buffalo has designated per the criteria of the Preservation Ordinance, that has been determined to possess individual local, state, and/or national significance.

 List of Local Historic Districts

 A historic district is geographically definable area, which the City of Buffalo has designated per the criteria of the Preservation Ordinance, that possesses a significant concentration, linkage, or continuity of sites, buildings, structures, or objects united historically by past events or united aesthetically by plan or development.
 A historic district may also comprise individual elements, separated geographically, but linked by association or history.